 Does Health Insurance Pay for the Cost of Plastic Surgery?

-According to the American Society of Plastic Surgeons, 13.5 billion dollars were spent on plastic surgery in the U.S in 2015.
-That comes out to a lot of money in doctor fees, so who is paying for plastic surgery costs?
+According to the American Society of Plastic Surgeons, Americans spent more than 16.5 billion dollars cosmetic plastic surgery in 2018.
+That comes out to a lot of money in doctor fees and medical bills, so who is paying for plastic surgery costs?
 The answer to this question depends on several factors.

 When Does Health Insurance Include Coverage for Plastic Surgery?